Welcome to English!

-There are also opportunities for students to be a part of the Carnegie Book Shadowing group or for them to take part in our debate club.
+There are also opportunities for students to be a part of the Carnegie Book Shadowing group.

 Support within English

 Our Curriculum Support Officers are friendly faces in the department and provide classroom and one to one support for students.
-We also have a team of Learning Support Assistants who have the specific subject knowledge to be able support students across the key stages.
+We also have two Learning Support Assistants in the department who have the specific subject knowledge to be able support students.